-(F, S, SUM) Continuation of College Physics I (PHYS 2014).
+Description: Continuation of College Physics I (PHYS 2014).
 The second of two algebra/trig-based physics courses.
 Not recommended for physics and engineering majors.
 Topics include electricity & magnetism, light & optics, and modern physics.
 Lecture and laboratory.

-Prerequisite: PHYS 2014 with a grade of "C" or better.
+Eligibility Requirement: Completion of PHYS 2014 with a grade greater than or equal to C.